hgeaydem/openshift-virt-labs/docs/workshop/content/network-setup.md

 nodenetworkconfigurationpolicy.nmstate.io/br1-ens4-policy-workers created
 ~~~

-If, like in our example here, we have two different nic names (ens6 on cluster-august-lhrd5-worker-6w624 and ens7 on cluster-august-lhrd5-worker-mh52l) you'll need two policies, one for each time.
+If, like in our example here, we have two different nic names (ens6 on cluster-august-lhrd5-worker-6w624 and ens7 on cluster-august-lhrd5-worker-mh52l) you'll need two policies, one for each configuration.
 First, we need to label the nodes, so we an easily reference them:

 ~~~bash
 $ oc label node cluster-august-lhrd5-worker-6w624 nic2=ens6